e-gun/HipparchiaGoServer/README.md

 ### STATUS (v1.2.1):

 * 25%-700% faster than HipparchiaServer depending on the function.
 Uses c.
 60% as much RAM.
-* monolithic binary: no need for extra files/folders beyond setting a password in `hgs-conf.json`
+* monolithic binary: no need for extra files/folders

 ### FEATURES